 SEED sites are staffed by district employees with an adult to student ratio of 2:28.
 All employees have received First Aid, CPR training and receive regular staff development.
 Subsidized care is available at Avaxat and E Hale Curran Elementary.
 For subsidized service contact Michelle De La Rosa, (951) 304-1623 ext.
 2166.

 Direct questions to: Angie Williamson, SEED Supervisor (951) 304-1623 ext 2169

-Family Services offers two school readiness programs.
-The State Preschool Program is available for children of families who meet the State Preschool income eligibility guidelines.
-Kindergarten Readiness is a parent pay program for families who exceed State Preschool income qualifications.
-Both School Readiness programs are 3 hours per day, five days per week, 180 days per year ( MVUSD school calendar).
+The Early Childhood Education Subsidized program is available for children of families who meet the State Preschool income eligibility guidelines.
+The Early Childhood Education Parent Pay program is a parent pay program for families who exceed State Preschool income qualifications.
+Both early childhood education programs are three hours per day, five days per week, 180 days per year ( MVUSD school calendar).
 Class hours vary per school site.
-The Kindergarten Readiness program at E Hale Curran and Lisa J Mails has extended day hours available,7:30 am- 5:00 pm.
-Family Services School Readiness programs provide a rich child developmentally appropriate learning environment.
+The parent pay program at E Hale Curran and Lisa J Mails has extended day hours available,7:30 am- 5:00 pm.
+Early Childhood Education at Murrieta Valley Unified School District provides a rich child developmentally appropriate learning environment.

 A full day, full year child developmentally appropriate program for children 30-60 months is available at the Child Development Center, 24300 Las Brisas Road, North, Murrieta.
 Families must meet State income and need eligibility requirements.

 1996 American School Board Journal Magna Award Recipient - recognizing outstanding programs in school governance.